 There are also wild animals and many safety hazards normally present in any undeveloped wild and natural setting.
 Mountain lions, bears, coyotes, snakes, scorpions, black widow and brown recluse spiders, and other species are known to exist in the area.
 Please consider carefully if this is a proper event for your child.

 Know that certain events and areas are off-limits to under-18.
 The Wild Woods are off-limits to anyone under the age of 18 so that grown-ups may enjoy some kid-free space.

 There will be many child-friendly activities throughout the festival.
 However, Beltania is NOT PROVIDING ANY CHILD CARE SERVICES.
 Parents are expected to supervise their children at all times.
 Do not expect the community to watch your kids or to censor their own behavior because there are children present.
 DO NOT LEAVE YOUR CHILDREN ALONE and expect Beltania staff to watch them.
-A message board will be available at the Info Booth for parents who wish to advertise privately for babysitting services.

 The gate attendees will check for a signature and compare to what is on your I.D.
 Acceptable forms of ID incude: Driver’s License, Passport, State-Issued ID, Military ID.

 For minor injuries, a self-serve first aid kit is available at the First Aid room located off the back porch of Ponderosa Lodge.

 We have a first aid provider on call 24 hrs a day.
 Other trained first aid and safety volunteers are also available.
 Visit the First Aid Room at the back of Ponderosa Lodge off the back porch for a self-serve first aid kit or our Entrance Gate Staff can page our Medical Coordinator if you need assistance.